 47. What are some other festivals in Guatemala?

-Guatemala has a number of festivals throughout the country.
+Guatemala has several festivals throughout the country.
 Some are specific to a region or city while others occur all over the country.
 Here are 4 of the more interesting ones:

 Rabin Ajau (Coban Folk Festival) – last week of July – Coban – people celebrate Maya culture; there’s a rodeo, parade, art exhibitions, and a contest where Maya women from across the region come to compete to be crowned the Maya Princess